Skip to content

 WW1 Memorials to the Missing in Belgium

-The Ypres (Menin Gate) Memorial is perhaps the most famous war memorial in the word.
+The Ypres (Menin Gate) Memorial is perhaps the most famous war memorial in the world.
 Designed by Sir Reginald Blomfiled, the Memorial commemorates more than 54,000 service personnel of United Kingdom, Australian, Canadian, South African and Indian forces who died in the Ypres Salient, the area around the Belgian town of Ypres (today Ieper), throughout the entire period of WW1.
 Every night the Last Post is played under the gate in remembrance of those who fought and died.

 Around the eastern boundary of Tyne Cot Cemetery stands the Tyne Cot Memorial.
 Designed by Sir Herbert Baker, the memorial bears the names of 35,000 servicemen of United Kingdom and New Zealand forces, nearly all of whom died between August 1917 and November 1918 and have no known grave.